 We are at a choice point, and it is arguably the most important ever faced.
 It is defined by technological sophistication that is not matched by commensurate social development.
 We see the devastation that has been brought by the application of science and engineering to conquer the natural world, and we recoil from the horrifying destructive power of modern weapons even though the gruesome truth of war is kept far from our eyes.
 It is absolutely necessary to inspire world leaders with powerful new social and cultural values - the central spiritual intent of this forum - and to teach these values to every human being.
 We must have the power of numbers to force a movement toward wisdom and humanity.
-Otherwise, we will continue to suffer what Dr. Norman Bethune (1939) saw all too clearly as a battle surgeon, but without any hope of recourse.
-He asked,
+Otherwise, we will continue to suffer what Dr. Norman Bethune (1939) saw all too clearly as a surgeon working in the deadly battlegrounds of Northern China.
+He speaks in his essay, "Wounds," as if he has lost all hope of recourse: